 As the LedaFlow engineering tool started to take shape, SINTEF, Total and ConocoPhillips started working on its introduction to the market and, in 2008, KONGSBERG was selected as the commercialization partner.

 A Customer Acceptance Test (CAT) was conducted in 2010 by the LedaFlow partners.
 For three months, LedaFlow was extensively tested using a large number of experimental databases and field data.
 The success of the CAT marked the end of the second phase of the research and development project and the beginning of the commercialization project of LedaFlow.

 2011-today Commercialization and further development

-In June 2011, the first commercial version of LedaFlow (1.0) was released.
-Since then, LedaFlow has continued to improve, benefiting from fast-paced R&D and the implementation of new important features and updates.
-New versions are regularly released to make those improvements available to LedaFlow users.
+The first commercial version of LedaFlow® (1.0) was released in June 2011.
+Since then, LedaFlow® has continued to improve, benefiting from fast-paced R&D and the implementation of new important features.
+New versions are regularly released to make those improvements available to LedaFlow® users.

-Today LedaFlow holds a set of unique technology for doing all types of flow assurance studies including slug-capturing prediction and it has more refined mathematical physical representations allowing improved understanding of the multi phase flows.
+Today LedaFlow® holds a set of unique technology for doing all types of flow assurance studies including hydrodynamic slug prediction, wax deposition and hydrate transport.
+It is also extensively used for well performance studies.
 You may find interesting papers of successful applications in our bibliography.